ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 ## The theory of initialisation

-When setting up a model run that includes a warm-up period, most of the internal state variables can be simply set to 0 at the start of the run.
-This applies to the initial amount of water on the soil surface (*WaterDepthInitValue*), snow cover (*SnowCoverInitValue*), frost index (*FrostIndexInitValue*), interception storage (*CumIntInitValue*), and storage in the upper groundwater zone (*UZInitValue*).
+When setting up a **model cold run**, most of the internal state variables can be simply set to 0 at the start of the run.
+For example, this applies to the initial snow cover (*SnowCoverInitValue*), frost index (*FrostIndexInitValue*), interception storage (*CumIntInitValue*).
 The initial value of the 'days since last rainfall event' (*DSLRInitValue*) is typically set to 1.

-For the remaining state variables, initialisation is somewhat less straightforward.
-The amount of water in the channel (defined by *TotalCrossSectionAreaInitValue*) is highly spatially variable (and limited by the channel geometry).
-The amount of water that can be stored in the upper and lower soil layers (*ThetaInit1Value*, *ThetaInit2Value*) is limited by the soil's porosity.
+For soil and groundwater state variables, initialisation is somewhat less straightforward.
+The amount of water that can be stored in the three soil layers (*ThetaInit1aValue*,*ThetaInit1bValue*, *ThetaInit2Value*) is limited by the soil's porosity.
 The lower groundwater zone poses special problems because of its overall slow response (discussed in a separate section below).
-Because of this, LISFLOOD provides the possibility to initialise these variables internally, and these special initialisation methods can be activated by setting the initial values of each of these variables to a special 'bogus' value of *-9999*.
+Because of this, LISFLOOD provides the possibility to initialise these variables internally.
 The following Table summarises these special initialisation methods:

 **Table:** *LISFLOOD special initialisation methods*$^1$